Square One Is Number One!

 Garden City Park, NY: Square One Publishers finds itself at an interesting moment in its eighteen-year history.
-Following the acquisition this past January of Rodale Inc. by Hearst Communications—who then sold off all Rodale Books’ health titles to Penguin Random House (PRH)—Square One now stands as the biggest independently-owned publisher in the United States to maintain shared focus on both traditional and complementary health books.
+Following the acquisition this past January of Rodale Inc. by Hearst Communications—who then sold off all Rodale Books’ health titles to Penguin Random House (PRH)—Square One, as recently reported in Publishers Weekly, now stands as the biggest independently-owned publisher in the United States to maintain shared focus on both traditional and complementary health books.
 With more than 350 active titles in print to date, Square One’s president, Rudy Shur, and his devoted team of full- and part-time employees are poised to take the company’s success to the next level in the primary subject areas of health and fitness.

 “I found it ironic,” says Shur about when he learned that the Rodale health books were being picked up by Penguin Random House.
 Ironic, perhaps, because he saw the 1,000+ health titles that he signed over twenty-three years as publisher of his first company, Avery, be sold off to Penguin back in the summer of 1999.
 “That was before Penguin had joined up with Random House, when it was still its own entity.
 Now that PRH exists and the Rodale family sold all its assets to Hearst, it looks like we’re the last self-owned traditional and alternative health publisher left standing.
 Not that we mind, of course.”